curl/curl/docs/libcurl/libcurl-tutorial.md

 # Passwords

-Many protocols use or even require that user name and password are provided to be able to download or upload the data of your choice. libcurl offers several ways to specify them.
+Many protocols use or even require that username and password are provided to be able to download or upload the data of your choice. libcurl offers several ways to specify them.